Embedding UaaL in a SwiftUI App: Managing the View Lifecycle

 “Bakusoku” — a Japanese term meaning “explosive speed,” or moving fast and decisively — captures the spirit of how we pushed our organization forward.

-We’re a ~30-person team, and before these initiatives only a handful of people used AI.
+Before these initiatives, only a handful of people used AI.
 A quick Google Form survey revealed:

 • Some teammates were still on the free tier of ChatGPT.